jessepav/lacygoill-wiki-backup/vim/mapping.md

 posée à l'endroit où se trouvait le curseur initialement.

 On peut ainsi “diviser“ le text-object en 2 parties en utilisant la marque `''`.

-# Opérateurs

-Whenever we mention a text-object, a motion is a valid replacement.

----

-    nno <key><key> :<c-u>set opfunc=Func<bar>exe 'norm! '..(v:count ? v:count : '')..'g@_'<cr>

-This mapping implements the convention,  which makes an operator act on a number of lines when it's repeated.

-Without a count, the operator acts on the current line.

-It defines `Func()` as the function to call, then executes:

-    :norm! {cnt}g@_

-The `_` motion makes Vim operate on the current line.
-`cnt` makes Vim operate on several lines,  from the current one, if the operator was prefixed with a count.

----

-    xno  <key>  :<c-u>call Func('vis')<cr>

-    fu Func(type, ...)
-        if a:type is# 'vis'
-            " process visual selection
-        else
-            " process other cases
-        endif
-    endfu

-Mapping implementing a visual operator.

-We don't need to  execute `g@` because we already know  the text-object on which we must operate: it's the one surrounded by the visual marks.

-However, we need `C-u` so that the function is only called once.
-We could eliminate `C-u`, if we gave the `range` attribute to the function.

----

-Some people  use this code  to tell  the function that  it has been  called from visual mode:

-    xno <key> :<c-u>call Func(visualmode(), 1)<cr>

-    fu Func(type, ...)
-        if a:0
-            " process visual selection
-        else
-            " process other cases
-        endif
-    endfu

-We prefer the version  using `vis`, because it makes the  code more readable and more consistent: we always inspect the value of `a:type`.

-The consistency persists even if we also call the function from an Ex command:

-    com Cmd call Func('Ex', <line1>, <line2>)

-    fu Func(type, ...)
-        if a:type is# 'Ex'
-            " operate on lines between `a:1` and `a:2`
-        endif
-    endfu

 # Récursivité